-How to maintain a hot tub?
+How do I maintain a hot tub?

-Make sure you have a spare filer while the other one is getting cleaned and will be out of use.
-As long as you are rotating your hot tub filters, the lifespan should be around 18 months.
+Your hot tub filters need cleaning weekly to work effectively.
+Ensure you have a spare filter for when one is out of use.
+When rotating your filters, the lifespan should be around 18 months.

 Interior and exterior maintenance

 Cleaning is integral to keeping your hot tub in tip-top condition for years.
 Different parts need cleaning at different times, depending on how often you use your tub and the products used.